TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 14/Mark 14.49.md

 ---

-I was daily with you in the temple teaching, and ye took me not: but [this is done] that the scriptures might be fulfilled.
+I was daily with you in the temple teaching, and you didn't arrest me.
+But this is so that the Scriptures might be fulfilled."